melissamcewen/CurlsBotSite/README.md

 # CurlsBot Ingredient Analyzer

-A modern, type-safe web application built with Next.js that helps users analyze hair care product ingredients.
+> 🧪 A modern Next.js web app that analyzes haircare product ingredients using a custom-built analysis engine.
+Built with TypeScript, React 19, and TailwindCSS.

 ## 🚀 Tech Stack